djhmateer/djhmateer.github.io/_posts/2020-12-14-xprogressive web app example.md

 ## Create your blank site

-I'm using Razor Pages on .NET 5, deploying to an Azure App Service (Windows), purely as that is what U'm comfortable with.
-It doesn't matter what back end tech you use.
+I'm using Razor Pages on .NET 5, deploying to an Azure App Service (Windows), purely as that is what I'm comfortable with.
+It doesn't matter what back end you use.

 ## Manifest.json